zhetai/motia/README.md

 Motia is a **modern backend framework** that unifies APIs, background jobs, events, and AI agents into a single cohesive system.
 Eliminate runtime complexity and build unified backends where **JavaScript, TypeScript, Python, etc**, work together in event-driven workflows, with built-in state management, observability, and one-click deployments.

 Motia brings cohesion to the fragmented backend world with our core primitive: the **Step**.
-Think of Steps like React Components, but for backends.

 ![Motia combines APIs, background queues, and AI agents into one system](/assets/motia-architecture-with-bg.png)